Atiyakh/Fluxon/README.md

 from Fluxon.Cloud.AuthorizationModels import RoleBasedAccessControl, Permissions, DefaultRole, AnonymousPermissions

 # Write as many authentication models as you want
-# You can Alternate between models in "router.py"
+# You can alternate between models in "router.py"

 class CloudAuthenticationModel(RoleBasedAccessControl):
     # Roles and permissions definition goes here...